John Ochsendorf: Career

+Engineering and artistic collaborations

 Sean Collier Memorial

 On April 29, 2015, MIT held special ceremonies dedicating the Sean Collier Memorial in honor of MIT Police officer Sean Collier, who had been killed by Boston Marathon bombers Tamerlan and Dzhokhar Tsarnaev two years earlier.
 Ochsendorf and his students were deeply involved with the structural engineering of the design, which was led by J. Meejin Yoon, the head of the MIT Department of Architecture.
 The memorial consists of 32 massive granite blocks precision-shaped under computer numerical control, and fitted together into a shallow open domed arch with 5 radial support wings splayed out like fingers of an open hand.

+Lookout by Martin Puryear

+In 2023, American sculptor Martin Puryear completed his first large-scale sculpture made of bricks, at Storm King Art Center in Mountainville, New York, in the Hudson Valley north of New York City.
+Called Lookout, the artwork is an asymmetrical compound-curved domed shell, pierced by 90 small apertures for circular viewports.
+Visitors can walk around and into the sculpture, enjoying the views of the surrounding area.

+The overall patterning of the bricks was influenced by kilns in the UK, and especially by Nubian masons in Mali.
+Puryear had been thinking about his design for many years, when he had a conversation with Ochsendorf in 2019.
+Ochsendorf had an ongoing interest in ancient and traditional architectural technologies, and had already done his own studies of the Nubian bricklaying practices.
+They both immediately realized that a collaboration would advance the project, and began working together.
+They devised a two-layered brick structural shell sandwiching a steel grid for longterm structural stability of the relatively thin shell.

+Ochsendorf recruited and led a team of MIT students and alumni to work on the structural engineering aspects of the project.
+Two undergrads and four master's students worked on the analytical modeling of the project, including computing the number of bricks required.
+The lead mason was Lara Davis, a former master's student, who also happened to be living and working near Storm King.
+Davis developed and tested a custom blend of natural cements to make up the high-strength mortar binding the masonry elements together.

 Personal life

-From 2010–2017, Ochsendorf and his wife Anne Carney served as housemasters of the MIT graduate student dormitory called "The Warehouse".
+From 2010 to 2017, Ochsendorf and his wife Anne Carney served as heads of house of the MIT graduate student dormitory called "The Warehouse".
 He is an enthusiastic soccer player, and enjoys hiking, cycling, and camping.
-He has lived in Australia, England, Spain, and Italy, and enjoys travel.
+He has lived in Australia, England, Spain, and Italy, and speaks Spanish and Italian.